FrameEnder/ProtoEngine/README.md

 ![](meta/main.svg)

-*Index your bookmarks and find them again from one clean, customizable search page.*
+*Index your bookmarks and find them again from one clean, customizable search page... it's your Intranet after-all.*

 </div>